-Regardless of where you are from, or if you say poo or poop, this problem is universal and a common potty training challenge.
+Regardless of where you are from, or if you say poo or poop, this problem, won’t poop on the potty, is universal and a common potty training challenge.
 Your child might be very proficient at doing wees on the toilet but poos are another matter.

 After 9 months of trying to get my daughter to do a poo on the toilet and finally succeeding, I’ve done a lot of research around various techniques to help achieve this.
 I thought I’d share them with you as for others going through the same thing, dirty undies and/or constipation is never fun.

 The reason why some kids get the hang of doing poops on the potty or toilet quickly and others take a little longer is unknown.
 Reasons have included having a bad experience, like a poo that hurts when trying before, falling in or nearly falling in the toilet, constipation, stubbornness, lack of interest, or scared that a part of them is being flushed away.

 My daughter went through a few different stages.
 She would just do it in her undies and not seem to realise or care that it was there.
 She then suffered from stool withholding and thus constipation.
 Sometimes this would lead to 3 or 4 poos a day in her undies as only little bits were getting past a blocked poo – a form of constipation I later found out.
 Then she would only do poos in her nappy when she had her day time sleep or night time sleep.
 For a while this was actually a relief as there were no more dirty undies and she wasn’t suffering from a sore stomach.

 Cleaning poos from dirty undies is never fun, I have to admit some never returned.
 However, after trying many things, there were definitely some techniques that worked better than others.